arun-dhanjal/hackathon-quiz-app/README.md

 * Ensuring that there is a sufficient colour contrast throughout the site.

+* Ensured good visual separation of buttons by using different colours.

+* Ensured clickable inputs are appropriately sized for ease of use.

 * Including appropriate aria labelling.

 * Allowing for some keyboard inputs in addition to mouse inputs (e.g. TAB and ENTER to select and submit an answer button).